kaustubhbhavsar/playground/README.md

 <!-- miscellaneous -->
 ## Miscellaneous

+[Experiments with Gradio](Miscellaneous/experiments_with_gradio.ipynb) -> Learnings from experiments with Gradio (part of deeplearning.ai short course - Building Generative AI Applications with Gradio).

 [Interacting with APIs](Miscellaneous/InteractingWithAPIs) -> The repo has a Python script and Jupyter file to demonstrate using Python to interact with the <a href='https://www.ravelry.com/api#index'>Revelry API</a> via the requests library to retrieve information about different Revelry resources.
 It builds upon the work presented in a Medium <a href='https://medium.com/data-science-at-microsoft/how-to-access-an-api-for-first-time-api-users-879002f5f58d'>article</a>.

 [Keyword Search using Beautiful Soup](Miscellaneous/keyword_search.ipynb) -> Using Beautiful Soup to extract keywords from an html page.
 Regular expression is used for keyword matching.